RaphaelDk/flutter_ffi_isometric_map/README.md

 ### Installation

 1. Clone the repo
-2. Click the bottom left *Remote - Containers* icon and select *Open Folder in Container* with the repo as folder.
+2. On VS, click the bottom left *Remote - Containers* icon and select *Open Folder in Container* with the repo as folder.
 3. Plug you device & run /lib/main.dart

 Et voilà !